 Luckily we have all the information you need to help you in our guide explaining the broadband speed you need for Black Friday.

 2. Set a budget

 Exercising fiscal discipline isn't easy.
-Phillip Hammond will tell you that much.
-But it's also vital if you're going to avoid running up a Black Friday bill to rival the national debt.
-Being short of money with Christmas looming really isn't a recipe for good cheer.
+Rishi Sunak will tell you that much.
+But it's also vital if you're going to avoid overspending on things you don't necessarily need.

 So decide how much you can afford to spend on Black Friday bargains and stick to it.

 3. Do your Christmas shopping